 It’s Essential: Taking Care of You So That You Can Take Care of Patients

-Course Description:In this course, you’ll describe the burden COVID-19 has placed on Health Care Professionals (HCPs); recognize the signs and symptoms of compassion fatigue, stress, and burnout in HCPs; and provide concrete strategies to improve resilience and self-care in HCPs.
+Course Description:In this course, Eileen T. O'Grady, PhD, RN, NP-BC will describe the burden COVID-19 has placed on Health Care Professionals (HCPs); recognize the signs and symptoms of compassion fatigue, stress, and burnout in HCPs; and provide concrete strategies to improve resilience and self-care in HCPs.
 Originally presented as a live webinar on April 14, 2021.

 Course Objectives:• Describe the burden COVID-19 has placed on Health Care Professionals (HCPs).